 The Underwater Bait Setter project creates and delivers a critical piece of fishing equipment - the BS30 - that prevents seabird by-catch by setting long line fishing hooks underwater, away from seabird reach.
 This underwater bait setter device is the first of its kind in the world, and may one day solve the seabird by-catch problem in long line fisheries.

 Over 3.9 million albatross have died as a result of long line fishing since 2000, with another albatross death every two minutes.
 This is particularly alarming, as 17 of 22 albatross species are currently threatened with extinction.
 Long line fishing is the main threat to the population.

 As a leading polar travel company, we take great pride in the environmental and conversation initiatives we support.
 Quark Expeditions is a proud sponsor of this project, which is managed by a team of engineers, business managers and scientists working together to reduce the risk to albatross and other seabirds, while also benefitting the fishing industry.
 Since becoming involved, Quark’s funding has helped pay for the research, development and testing of the BS30.
 We will now continue to support Underwater Bait Setter as it moves into its implementation phase, by gifting a new device to an industry-leading New Zealand tuna fishing operation.

 The South Georgia Heritage Trust (SGHT)

-Penguin Lifelines is a project run by Dr. Tom Hart researching the threats to Antarctic penguins.
-Done in collaboration with Oxford University, ZSL, Oceanites, Stony Brook and Woods Hole Oceanographic Institute, long-term monitoring is being used in the field, along with a genetic analysis of penguin feathers, to get a complete picture of how populations are changing.
+Penguin Lifelines is a project run by Dr. Tom Hart a project run by Dr. Tom Hart, researches the threats to Antarctic penguins.
+The project conducts long-term monitoring of penguin populations, and genetic analysis of penguin feathers, to obtain a “complete picture” of how these populations are changing.